-- 6.1 The Sub-Fund may invest in units or shares in other collective investment schemes (the "Second Schemes") provided the Second Schemes: - (a) satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive: or - (b) are recognised under the provisions of Section 272 of FSMA (Individually recognised overseas schemes) that is authorised by the supervisory authorities in Guernsey, Jersey or the Isle of Man and meet the requirements of Article 50(1)(e) of the UCITS Directive; or - (c) are authorised as Non-UCITS retail schemes and meet the requirements of Article 50(1)(e) of the UCITS Directive; or - (d) are authorised in another EEA State and meet the requirements of Article 50(1)(e) of the UCITS Directive; or - (e) are authorised by the competent authority of an OECD member country (other than another EEA State) which has: - (i) signed the IOSCO Multilateral Memorandum of Understanding; and - (ii) approved the Scheme's management company, rules and depositary / custody arrangements, provided that the requirements of Article 50(1)(e) of the UCITS Directive are met.
+- 6.1 The Sub-Fund may invest in units or shares in other collective investment schemes (the "Second Schemes") provided the Second Schemes: - satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive: or - (b) are recognised under the provisions of Section 272 of FSMA (Individually recognised overseas schemes) that is authorised by the supervisory authorities in Guernsey, Jersey or the Isle of Man and meet the requirements of Article 50(1)(e) of the UCITS Directive; or - (c) are authorised as Non-UCITS retail schemes and meet the requirements of Article 50(1)(e) of the UCITS Directive; or - (d) are authorised in another EEA State and meet the requirements of Article 50(1)(e) of the UCITS Directive; or - (e) are authorised by the competent authority of an OECD member country (other than another EEA State) which has: - (i) signed the IOSCO Multilateral Memorandum of Understanding; and - (ii) approved the Scheme's management company, rules and depositary / custody arrangements, provided that the requirements of Article 50(1)(e) of the UCITS Directive are met.

-- 6.2 No more than 30 per cent. of the value of the Sub-Fund may be invested in the Second Schemes which are not UCITS schemes but satisfy the conditions in paragraphs 6.1(b) to (e) above. - 6.3 The Second Scheme must, where relevant comply with the requirements of COLL 5.2.15 (Investments in associated collective investment schemes) and COLL 5.2.16 (Investment in other group schemes).
-It is currently not intended that the Sub-Fund will invest in associated collective investment schemes or other group schemes. - 6.4 The Second Schemes must be prohibited under their constitutional documents from having more than 10 per cent. in value of the property of such scheme consisting of units in collective investment schemes. - 6.5 For the purposes of paragraphs 6.3 and 6.4 and section 16, where the Second Scheme is an umbrella scheme, each sub-fund of such a scheme is to be treated as if it were a separate scheme.
+- 6.2 No more than 10 per cent. of the value of the Sub-Fund may be invested in collective investment schemes whether they are UCITS schemes or are eligible for investment on the basis of meeting the conditions stated in paragraphs 6.1(b) to (e) above. - 6.3 The Second Scheme must, where relevant comply with the requirements of COLL 5.2.15 (Investments in associated collective investment schemes) and COLL 5.2.16 (Investment in other group schemes).
+It is currently not intended that the Sub-Fund will invest in associated collective investment schemes or other group schemes. - 6.4 The Second Schemes must be prohibited under their constitutional documents from having no more than 10 per cent. in value of the property of such scheme consisting of units in collective investment schemes. - 6.5 For the purposes of paragraphs 6.3 and 6.4 and section 16, where the Second Scheme is an umbrella scheme, each sub-fund of such a scheme is to be treated as if it were a separate scheme.